 There is always someone playing them and laughing, usually a group of adults.

-This is the shop with the musical boxes out front; 'Pomme de reinette et pomme d'api.'
+This is the shop with the musical boxes out front; 'Pomme de reinette.'
 The name comes from a French children's song about two different kinds of apple; they are both old varieties and seem to be a bit like a cox, a russet or a pippin, depending where you look for your translation.
 Anyway, this is a toy shop of the most original kind, full of jokes, puppets, masks, games, models and every possible thing you can imagine.
-'Pomme d'api' is the part of the business devoted to very young children, and 'Pomme de reinette' is for the rest of us.
+'Pomme d'api' is the part of the business devoted to very young children, just round the corner in another shop, and 'Pomme de reinette' is for the rest of us.
 The shop twists and turns inside and takes up a whole block, which is about five or six shops in this old part of the city.
 It is absolutely recommended viewing for anyone visiting Montpellier.

 The window displays are animated and constantly change, so I think the shop owner must really enjoy their job.
 The Christmas display was extremely original and always had a crowd of people watching it.